Music Program

 • Who guides our children in musical expression?

-Our inspiring music teacher, Jed Feder, leads Music and Movement across all three campuses.
+Our inspiring music teacher, John Drinkwater, leads Music and Movement across all three campuses.
 A dynamic performer and composer, he brings songs, rhythm, music theory, and sheer delight to the classroom.

 • What does a typical music session include?